milocko07/react-speech-dall-e/README.md

 ### Image Generation (DALL-E 3)
 1. Type or speak your image description in the text area
-2. Choose quality (Standard/HD) and style (Natural/Vivid) preferences
-3. Click "Generar Dall-e Imagen" to generate the image
+2. Click "Generate Dall-e Image" to create the image
-4. The generated image will appear below the form
+3. The generated image will appear below

-### Text Generation (GPT-4 Turbo)
-1. Switch to the "GPT-4 Turbo Text Generation" tab
-2. Enter your question or prompt
-3. Click "Generate with GPT-4 Turbo"
-4. View the AI-generated response

 ### Speech Input
 - Use the speech recognition component to input prompts by voice
 - Supports multiple languages (default: Spanish-Colombia)
-- Works with both image and text generation

 ## Security Notes